dailyherold/dotfiles/README.md

 - Run `git remote -v` and check if there is an upstream remote for the original repo.
 If not run `git remote add upstream https://github.com/sorin-ionescu/prezto.git`.
 - Ensure you are on `master`, and run `git fetch upstream` followed by `git merge upstream/master` if you are okay with the changes. `git pull` also an option but doesn't give you a break to assess what you are about to merge.
+  - Sometimes there may be conflicts which need to be resolved.
+Usually I will keep a separate clone of prezto upstream and run `git submodule status.
+Then I'll go through the submodules and `git checkout` the version upstream master is pointing to, add all changes to my merge commit, and commit it.
+I will have to resolve explicitly if I made changes to submodules themselves, however that is rare, and typically I'm just trying to get stuff up to date.
-- After merging, we need to update zprezto's submodules as well: `git submodule update --init --recursive`.
+- After merging, we need to rerun `git submodule update --init --recursive` in case new submodules were brought in but not yet initialized.
 - Commit and push the changes to origin to ensure the forked prezto repo is up to date.

 To update `.zprezto` and `.vim/bundle/Vundle.vim` submodules (`pwd` should be root of this dotfile repo):